-Light and fluffy challah bread is dunked in a sweet custard bath and then pan-fried to buttery perfection.
-Top this french toast off with a generous portion of rich apple cinnamon compote.
+Fluffy challah bread is dunked in a sweet custard bath and then pan-fried to buttery perfection.
+Top this apple cinnamon french toast off with a generous portion of rich apple cinnamon compote.

 It is this time of year when I get all giddy about Fall and my husband jokingly questions if my loyalties are to pumpkin pie more than they are to him.
 And to that, I often follow with a retort about the start of football season and me having to fend for myself every Sunday between now and February.
 Touché.